-In contrast to the office market vacancy rate increasing, Colliers reported in the NMS that the Canadian industrial vacancy rate continues to be very low at 0.9% in June 2022, which is down from 1.2% in March 2022 and lower than the vacancy rate in June 2021 by 0.8%.
+Colliers reported in the NMS that the Canadian industrial vacancy rate continues to be very low at 0.9% in September 2022, which is consistent with the vacancy rate in June 2022, and lower than the vacancy rate in September 2021 by 0.6%.
 In fact, in some markets there is as little as 0.1% vacancy rates.
-CBRE reported that prices continue to increase with the average price for industrial space at \$11.13, which is almost \$1.50 higher than it was a year ago.
+Colliers reported that prices continue to increase, with the average price per square foot for industrial space at \$12.30, which is more than \$1.0 higher than June 2022, and close to \$3.0 higher than it was a year ago.
 The outlook for demand for industrial space continues to be very strong, and a lack of supply will likely put upward pressure on pricing going forward unless developers are able to keep pace with the market demand.